This post was written a while ago and is one of my favourites. I really must do more of these…

 I am in the habit of changing my screen saver/background image quite often.
 I like to have something lovely on my computer screen, as it is the first thing I see every morning.

-I have recently found myself ‘skimming’ when both reading and writing, and I am not seeing or describing anything enough which is not good.
-This post is an exercise, not only for my eyes, but also for my imagination.
+I have recently found myself ‘skimming’ when reading and writing, and I am not seeing or describing anything enough, which is not good.
+This post is an exercise not only for my eyes but also for my imagination.
 I don’t want to think of my old age robbing me of so much of my enjoyment of life.

-The blossom tree in this image attracted me first, being frustratingly out of focus enough to prevent an easy identification.
-The blossoms are pure white, no hint of colour on them, and the petals are delicate and small.
+The blossom tree in this image attracted me first, being frustratingly out of focus enough to prevent easy identification.
+The blossoms are pure white, with no hint of colour, and the petals are delicate and small.
 The branches look old, but the slender double trunk would suggest otherwise.
 Are there any more clues in the picture?

 Moving on from the details of the image, my mind is not finished.
 I wonder where this lovely little tree is.
 The setting would suggest a park, for the area seems too big to be someone’s garden.
-There are vague images hiding in the mist, indicating far more space than first thought.
+Vague images hide in the mist, indicating far more space than first thought.

-Could that be a roof I can see?
-It doesn’t look like the roof of a house though…
+Could that be a roof I see?
+It doesn’t look like the roof of a house, though…